Pricing

 For electrical, where possible, I prefer the Voltex brand.
 They have good lab testing and an efficient supply chain, ensuring value for money.
 Their warranty also means you can ring them up even if I'm unable to get there in a timely manner, and you can still claim warranty through them.

 You can bring your own parts.
-But if they fail or they're the wrong parts, this means extra labour costs you'll have to pay.
+But if they fail or they're the wrong parts, additional costs are payable.

 Service limitations in summer: